MadSkittles/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### max_attempts

 Sets a maximum number of times we'll attempt to evaluate an alert rule before giving up on that evaluation.
-The default value is `3`.
-This option has a [legacy version in the alerting section]({{< relref "#max_attempts-1" >}}) that takes precedence.
+The default value is `1`.

 ### min_interval